 What is Macroeconomic Factor?

-Macroeconomic Factor means those factors, events or situations which affect the national economy on a broad scale such as population, income; unemployment, etc. for instance it includes economic outputs, investments, savings and rate of inflation as well, these parameters are monitored by the highly professional teams governed by government or by other economists.
+Macroeconomic Factors are those factors, events, or situations that affect the national economy on a broad scale, such as population, income, unemployment, etc. For instance, it includes economic outputs, investments, savings, and inflation rates.
+These parameters are monitored by the highly professional teams governed by the government or other economists.

-Macroeconomic factors which includes but not limited to certain factors which are geopolitical factors, per capita income, demand and supply analysis, the balance between capital and current account which is known as balance of payments, production and utilization analysis, etc. these all factors must be considered to examine the economic certainty of any economy and also the percentage contribution of each and every parameter which are considered while calculating macroeconomic factors.
+Macroeconomic factors includes but are not limited to certain factors which are geopolitical factors, per capita incomePer Capita IncomeThe per capita income formula depicts the average income of a region computed by dividing the total income of that area by the total population of the region.
+It is used to figure out the average income of a city, provision, state, country, etc., demand and supply analysis, the balance between capital and current account which is known as balance of paymentsBalance Of PaymentsThe formula for Balance of Payment is a summation of the current account, the capital account, and the financial account balances.
+The term balance of payments refers to the recording of all payments and obligations pertaining to imports from foreign countries vis-à-vis all payments and obligations pertaining to exports to foreign countries.
+It is the accounting of all the financial inflows and outflows of a nation., production and utilization analysis, etc. these all factors must be considered to examine the economic certainty of any economy and also the percentage contribution of each and every parameter which are considered while calculating macroeconomic factors.

 Rules of Macroeconomic Factors